matteocitterio/Generative-models-for-financial-networks/NodeRegression/Readme.md

    - `--device`: `str` could be `cuda`, `cpu`, `mps`
    - `--nodes`: `int` number of nodes in the network
    - `--gamma`: `float` parameter that tunes the intensity of the contract arrival process according to $\lambda(t) = \gamma \cdot \exp{(\eta -\theta r(t))}$ where $r(t)$ is a CIR process
+- `CIR.py`: for simulating the Cox-Ingersoll-Ross process
+- `get_price_matrix.py`: computes a matrix with entrances $p(t,T)$ using a MonteCarlo simulation so that it doesn't compute an MC expectation every time the price function is called.